Alex Jones: Jury awards $45.2M additional punitive damages

 “You rendered a verdict based on reason and sense, which is what you should do again,” Reynal said as he continued his closing argument.

-The plaintiffs had originally asked for $150 million in compensatory damages and $145.9 million in punitive damages.
-The jury awarded sums less than those totals.
+The plaintiffs had originally asked for $150 million in compensatory damages, and $145.9 million in punitive damages.

-“Your (Thursday) verdict doesn’t punish or deter thus far in any way — that is what this stage is for,” said attorney Wesley Ball in closing arguments.
-He represents Lewis and told the jury they have been given two tasks: to punish Jones and deter others “who may want to step into his shoes.”
+“Your (Thursday) verdict doesn’t punish or deter thus far in any way — that is what this stage is for,” said Wesley Ball, an attorney for Lewis, in closing arguments.
+Ball told the jury they have been given two tasks: to punish Jones and deter others “who may want to step into his shoes.”